entangledion/PowerMM/README.md

 - Option to automatically create wildcard variants of uploaded domain names.
 - Automatically stamps indicator descriptions with the user that uploaded it, and date stamp.
 - Performs duplicate indicator check prior to upload to prevent duplication of addresses.
+- Search option to spot-check the configured Output node/feed URLs for specific indicators.
 - Multi-user support with shared upload history tracking if used from a mapped network drive.
 - Secure storage of MM username/password credentials using built-in Powershell SecureString encryption.